Optical response of Luttinger semimetals in the normal and superconducting states: Normal state response

 \subsection{Quasi-static limit}

-We now discuss the intraband and interband contributions in the quasi-static limit, where longitudinal and transversal components differ.
+We now discuss the intraband and interband contributions in the quasi-static limit, where longitudinal and transverse components differ.
 We begin with the zero temperature case as it allows to give analytical expressions for the response functions.
 We assume $x=\delta=0$.
-The intraband contributions to the longitudinal and transversal response functions in the limit $p^2/(2m^*\omega)\to0$ with $\omega/vp$ held fixed read
+The intraband contributions to the longitudinal and transverse response functions in the limit $p^2/(2m^*\omega)\to0$ with $\omega/vp$ held fixed read

 Here the logarithm for nonzero $0\neq r\in\mathbb{R}$ is defined as